JulieMurray/buildr-documentation/user/pages/01.overview/03.config-styles-layouts/docs.md

     category: docs
 ---

-There are three main components of a Zen Grid Framework v5 theme and it's important to understand their relationship when you are working with the themes.
+There are three main components of a ZGFv5 based template and it's important to understand their relationship when you are working with the them.

 In brief:

-- Config files hold template settings and layout data for an instance of the template.
+- Config files hold settings and layout data for an instance of the template.
-- Theme files contain display data and are primarily used in the processing of less files via the template admin
+- Theme files contain settings that affect the display of the template and are primarily used in the processing of less files via the template admin
-- Layout files are used only as sample layouts to load int he layout interface.
-The layout data used by the front end of the template are stored in the config file.
+- Layout files are used only as sample layouts to load in the layout tool.
+The layout settings that are used to determine the position and widths of the template for use on your website are stored in the config file.

 ## Config files

 Configuration files are the files referenced by specific instances of a template.

 In Joomla each template is given an id in the database.
-ZGFv5 themes attach the configuration for each instance of a template to a configuration file that is named on the server in the following format:
+ZGFv5 templates attach the configuration for each instance of a template to a configuration file that is named on the server in the following format:

 	config-78.json